 A recurring problem in community associations is owner compliance with the governing documents.
 An important component in the enforcement process is communication between the association and its membership.
 The Association should have copies of all governing documents, which include the architectural guidelines, rules and regulations, articles of incorporation, bylaws and the CC&Rs readily available on the association’s website.

 Steps in the Enforcement Process

-*Under Arizona law, when sending a violation notice, an association is always required to give notice to owners of the owner’s right to petition for an administrative hearing with the Department of Fire, Building and Life Safety.
+*Under Arizona law, when sending a violation notice, an association is always required to give notice to owners of the owner’s right to petition for an administrative hearing with the Arizona Department of Real Estate pursuant to A.R.S.
+Section 32-2199.01.

 Courtesy Letter: When a violation occurs, the board of directors or management company should send a courtesy letter or post a notice on the property requesting that the owner cure the violation.
-This notice should contain the owner’s name, lot number, the time the violation was noticed and the person who observed the violation, the nature of the violation, the date by which the owner must comply, and any information regarding the right to appear before the board to discuss the violation.
+This notice should contain the owner’s name, lot number, the provision of the governing documents that was allegedly violated, the date the violation was noticed and the person (first and last name) who observed the violation, the nature of the violation, the date by which the owner must comply, and any information regarding the process the owner must follow to contest the notice, including any right to appear before the board to discuss the violation.
 Contact information for the management company or association representative contact should also be included.
 This letter, in most cases, results in the owner addressing the problem immediately.